Drink Trends 2020: What Consumers Want

 A 2019 report forecast that the global non-alcoholic beverage market would be worth a record value of 18.05 billion euros by 2020.
 That’s 650 million more than the market’s 2019 worth.

 From switchels to zero-alcohol cocktails, non-alcoholic drink ranges are expanding in 2020.
 High-end bars and restaurants are going above and beyond to offer a selection of alcohol alternatives, and new innovative brands are jumping at the opportunity to cater to this new group of wellness teetotallers.

 For The Cocktail Service, this shift has meant we’ve started working with premium zero ABV lager brand Freestar and leaders in the non-alcoholic sphere like Amplify.
 And we’re always on the lookout for more inspiring alcohol alternatives.

 Switch(el)ing Things Up

 Switchels are switching things up a little.
-These fruity, sugary, cider-vinegary drinks are hitting premium pubs, bars and restaurants and we’re expecting to see more of them in 2020.
+These fruity, sugary, cider-vinegary drinks are hitting premium pubs, bars and restaurants and we’re expecting them to be one of the trending drinks of 2020.

 One switchel brand to watch is Jukes Cordialities.